Getting started

 • wrap them within another data structure to facilitate message passing.

-julia> using Tables # `columntable`
+julia> using Tables # to use `columntable`

-julia> tbl_x = columntable(select(df, :x)) # extract trait `x` from `df` as a column table
+julia> tbl_x = columntable(select(df, :x)) # extract x from df as a column table

 (x = [1.343, 0.841, -0.623, -1.483, 0.456, -0.081, 1.311],)